 The core is a relatively recent invention.
-Burnham & Root’s 1891 sixteen-storey Monadnock Building in Chicago never had one.
+John Wellborn Root’s 1891 sixteen-storey Monadnock Building in Chicago never had one.
 What building services there were, were all in the middle of the building but hadn’t yet coalesced into a core.
 Structural rigidity was afforded by the load-bearing masonry construction.

 Steel frame construction and the invention of elevators are always on the list of things that contributed to making tall buildings possible but the notion of the core is never mentioned despite it being a major building element integrating essential functions and services with a structural element positioned for maximum benefit.
 It allowed for quicker frame construction that was less resource and labour intensive.
 The modern cores is being made to work even harder with post-tensioned cores and tube structure two such developments.
 The former has construction advantages and allows a lightweight facade to complement a rigid core, while the latter has structural advantages that arise from the core and rigid perimeter walls creating an integrated structural system.

 It’s still a happy accident that elevators, fire-escape stairs and service shafts don’t need windows which means there can be the maximum amount of rentable space on the perimeter.
 Cantilevering floor slabs means that the shape of the outer skin can change, whether there are balconies or not.